 What is your connection to the cancer community?

 My first remembrance of trying to grapple with cancer and its implications in our daily lives, relationships and choices was with my mother.
 Growing up, I have vivid memories of the state my mom was in battling breast cancer, her declining health, the grueling fight with chemo treatments and yet a fearless tenacity throughout.
 The ways I watched her battle and cling to all possible life and to this day, to see her live as a survivor, has translated into how I live my own life.
 It has permanently instilled a motivation to spread positive action, hope and give strength to all in despair.
 More importantly, it has brought my attention to the amount of friends, family members, community members and victims around the globe who have lost their battle with cancer.
 My connection to the cancer community like most, has come in all forms.
-From my closest loved ones like my mom, to my uncle, my neighbor, my teacher, and equally important, to my high school's dining hall staff member who put a smile on my face from her daily smiles: there are too many faces and stories to the generalized term "cancer" for me to live without stepping up and taking a stand to something no one is excluded from.
-Cancer has seeped into my life in every door I have walked through and namely it will only continue its trajectory if action is not taken.
+From my closest loved ones like my mom, to my uncle, my neighbor, my teacher, and equally important, to my high school's dining hall staff member who put a smile on my face from her daily smiles: there are too many faces and stories to the generalized term "cancer" for me to live without taking a stand to something no one is excluded from.

 Why are you traveling 4,000 miles this summer with the Ulman Cancer Fund for Young Adults?

 My interest in embarking on this 4,000 mile journey is an act of beginning my activism, community driven research and an effort to build greater understanding and healing in a nation that is suffering as a whole.
 I want to spark human connection among the lands across the United States that bind its inhabitants together through common experience.
 From the individual communities I encounter along the way, to the perspective of crossing through a place using human powered energy, to the community of fellow riders: I want to foster hope in finding a unified approach to dealing with cancer not only on an individual level but in the grand spectrum as well.
 It will also provide me an opportunity to document some of the many faces to cancer, its implications on our society, and the unity it can create across miles of land and people.
-Especially in the fragile climate of political conflict, and as a part of a nation currently questioning its own identity, and those who belong, I aspire to bridge connections between the broadest range of people who identify in countless ways.
-Collectively, we are fighting through a common disease to prove it won't dismantled our species and that we have the ingenuity to manage it.
-Altogether, cancer's implications add to the richest of thought and discovery of our nation and is the very reason why I am choosing to spend my summer biking across America.
+I aspire to bridge connections between the broadest range of people who identify in countless ways.
+Because altogether, cancer's implications add to the richest of thought and discovery of our nation and is the very reason why I am choosing to spend my summer biking across America.

 2018 marks the 17th year of the 4K for Cancer sending young adults on journeys across the country in an effort to inspire hope and unite communities in the fight against cancer.
 The 4K for Cancer is a program of The Ulman Cancer Fund for Young Adults (UCF).
 Interested in joining the fight?
 Apply to be a rider or runner a at www.4kforcancer.org!